rust-lang/book/src/ch03-02-data-types.md

 {{#rustdoc_include ../listings/ch03-common-programming-concepts/no-listing-12-tuple-indexing/src/main.rs}}
 ```

-This program creates a tuple, `x`, and then makes new variables for each
+This program creates the tuple `x` and then makes new variables for each
 element by using their respective indices.
 As with most programming languages,
 the first index in a tuple is 0.